villeval/gymlog-jvm/README.md

 ## Work in progress!

 ### TODO:
-- logging
+- APIs for user registration, editing and deletion
 - form validations
-- APIs for user registration, editing and deletion
 - validate password encryption
+- configure logging
 - new front-end or porting the implementation from gymlog-js-project